topofocus/active-orient/README.md

 »M« is the REST::Model-Class itself, a constant pointing to the class-definition of the ruby-class.
-Its a shortcut for »REST::Model::{Classname}.
-It is reused if present, thus one can define methods just as in ActiveRecord/Rails.
+Its a shortcut for »REST::Model::{Classname} and is reused if defined elsewhere.

 If a schema is used, properties can be created and retrieved as well
  ```ruby